 Lentigo simplex is a flat brown spot on the skin that resembles a sunspot (solar lentigo), but it is not caused by sun.
 In both lentigo simplex and solar lentigo, an increased number of pigment-producing cells, called melanocytes, are present.
 Lentigo simplex can occur anywhere on the body, though, including areas that are not exposed to sunlight.
 Single lesions often develop on the lips or on the gums.
 Multiple lentigos can occur and are sometimes associated with certain rare inherited syndromes.

 Who's At Risk?

-Lentigo simplex may occur in people of all ages.
-The lesions usually appear first in early childhood, but they can also be present at birth or develop later in life.
+Lentigo simplex can occur in people of all ages.
+The lesions usually appear first in early childhood, but they can also be present at birth, or they can develop later in life.

 Signs & Symptoms